nixworks/public/news/2010/12/8/README.md

 ##### Tony Blair
 ### [Tony Blair is recalled to give further evidence before the Iraq Inquiry after "gaps" concerning the legality of the Iraq War are identified in his evidence.
 Jack Straw and Lord Goldsmith are to return too. ](/news/2010/12/8/tony-blair-is-recalled-to-give-further-evidence-before-the-iraq-inquiry-after-gaps-concerning-the-legality-of-the-iraq-war-are-identified.md)
-_Context: Jack Straw, Lord Goldsmith, Tony Blair, Iraq Inquiry, Iraq War_
+_Context: Tony Blair, Jack Straw, Iraq Inquiry, Iraq War, Lord Goldsmith_

 ##### ICC
 ### [The International Criminal Court is to begin a preliminary investigation into war crimes by North Korea. ](/news/2010/12/8/the-international-criminal-court-is-to-begin-a-preliminary-investigation-into-war-crimes-by-north-korea.md)